 - Continue to repeat this 2 or 3 times during each training session, a couple times a day until they understand both “hug” and “off."

 If you do not want your dog to jump up, follow these steps:

 - As your dog is approaching to jump, move towards and lean your upper body over your dog as you say “off."

 - If your dog does not respond, then practice this when he is calmer.
 Also, work on respect exercises and training.

 - Use your leash by stepping on it, so that your dog doesn’t have the space to jump on you until he calms down.

 - Work on the above steps of teaching a command to jump up so that your dog understands that there is a difference.
 Sometimes teaching a command to do an annoying behavior is exactly what will make them stop.

 Dogs Jump to Establish Control and Dominance

 Since dogs don’t have language skills like we do to work out issues, they have to figure things out in a different way.
-They do that with their body language and space usage.
-Having run group play sessions with dogs for over 15 years, it is easy for us to stand back and watch interactions between dogs and see how the pack rankings work themselves out, and also see the dogs who wish they were higher in the group.
+They do that with their body language and space usage to work out pack rankings.